bradchesney79/effortless-hs256-jwt/README.md

 Caveats:

+- Use is limited to PHP 7.x platforms

 - I am not positive this library is production ready yet

 - I have made decisions that force you to use this library in the closest to best practices using a specific secret key as I could manage.
 Other libraries allow you more freedom-- potentially to shoot yourself in the foot.